-After almost three and a half decades of Fraunhofer ITEM, we can look back on quite a few milestones:
+After more than three and a half decades of Fraunhofer ITEM, we can look back on quite a few milestones:

 May 27, 1981

 The Fraunhofer Institute in Hannover starts its operations – after only two years of planning and construction.
 A large research project on behalf of an automobile manufacturer in Wolfsburg, Germany, was already on its way: they wanted exhaust emissions to be studied.
 In early summer 1981, more than 40 employees were at work in the new laboratories and offices.
 “Fraunhofer Institute of Toxicology and Aerosol Research ITA” was the institute’s initial name, indicating already its focuses.
 The aim was to elucidate correlations between the presence of airborne pollutants and their toxic effects in man.
 The scientists therefore focused their research in the fields of inhalation toxicology, environmental hygiene, cell biology, testing of chemicals, aerosol research, and analytical chemistry.

 The second part of the building is completed.
 By 2010, another nine building extensions will be made.
 The institute’s utilizable floor space will then sum up to more than 19,000 square meters.